celeritas-project/celeritas/doc/appendices/development.rst

    Consider the following example.

-   All SM physics particles share a common set of properties such as mass, charge; and each instance of particle has a particular set of associated variables such as kinetic energy.
+   All SM physics particles share a common set of properties such as mass and charge, and each instance of particle has a particular set of associated variables such as kinetic energy.
 The shared data (SM parameters) reside in ``ParticleParams``, and the particle track properties are managed by a ``ParticleStateStore`` class.